 - (a) Vehicle and bicycle parking and loading facilities requirements-shall meet the minimum requirements set forth in article XI of this chapter.
 Vehicle parking areas shouldshall be located within one hundred fifty (150) feet of the uses they serve.
 Parking areas shall be paved and designed with regard to pedestrian safety requirements of Section 30-250.
 Parking areas should be surfaced with a hard, dustless material, properly drained, and designed with regard to pedestrian safety and, where appropriate, with regard to conservation and filtration of surface water into the aquifer.
-Alternative parking surfaces may be permitted where frequency of use is appropriate for the proposed surface, but shall meet accessibility requirements. - (b) Vehicular and pedestrian passageways shall be separated on public rights-of-way and within parking facilities and shall meet all accessibility requirements of the currently-adopted editions of applicable federal and state standards.
-A system of walkways pedestrian and bicycle paths-facilities connecting buildings, common open spaces, recreation areas, community facilities and parking areas, and transit stops shall be provided and adequately lighted for nighttime use.
-Within the Urban Area
+Alternative parking surfaces may be permitted where frequency of use is appropriate for the proposed surface, but shall meet accessibility requirements. - (b) Vehicular and pedestrian passageways shall be separated on public rights-of-way and within parking facilities and shall meet all accessibility requirements of applicable federal and state standards.
+A system of walkways pedestrian and bicycle paths facilities connecting buildings, common open spaces, recreation areas, community facilities and parking areas, and transit stops shall be provided and adequately lighted for nighttime use.
+Within the aAlternative mMobility aArea or an Urban Area Transportation

-Transportation Impact Fee Districtalternative mobility area, pedestrian and bicycle access between adjacent commercial, multifamily, and office uses may will be required to promote accessibility.
+Impact Fee District, whichever one is applicable and governs, pedestrian and bicycle access between adjacent commercial, multifamily, and office uses may will be required to promote accessibility.
 On parcels more than six hundred sixty (660) feet deep, vehicular connections between adjacent commercial and office projects are required, whenever practicable.